Terry’s Cross House Care Home and Bramwell Lodge Retirement flats.

 The house is registered for 12 residents in comfortable en-suite rooms.
 Every room has its own telephone and television aerial point and there is lift access to the first floor.
 A full laundry service is included in the fee.
-As a care home linked so strongly with the Church of England there is a small chapel in which there are 2 services of Holy Communion celebrated each week, on Wednesday’s and Sunday’s.
-The Parish Church of St.Peter’s, Woodmancote is a short walk from the house and a service takes place there every Sunday.
+As a care home linked so strongly with the Church of England there is a small chapel in which there is a service of Holy Communion celebrated each week at 10am on Thursdays.
+The Parish Church of St.Peter’s, Woodmancote is a short walk from the house and a service takes place there twice a month at 11.15am.

 In addition to the house the Trustees also manage Bramwell lodge.
 These small self-contained studio/one bedroom flats are ideal for those who need to move from a larger home but can remain independent.
 Residents of the flats can however pay for additional help, for example full laundry or cleaning services.
 Those who reside in Bramwell lodge are also welcome to come over to the main house for breakfast, lunch or supper at an additional cost.
-The price of these additional meals as at 1st September 2016 is £4 for breakfast, £8 for lunch and £6 for supper.
 Families and friends can also be catered for upon request.

-Although Terry’s Cross and Bramwell Lodge are in the small village of Woodmancote, the large village of Henfield is situated approximately 1 mile away, and for its size has a lot going on!
-The busy high street has a good variety of shops, a post office, hairdressers, supermarket and a couple of banks.
+Although Terrys Cross and Bramwell Lodge are in the small village of Woodmancote, the large village of Henfield is situated approximately 1 mile away, and for its size has a lot going on!
+The busy high street has a good variety of shops, a post office, hairdressers, supermarket and several independent shops.
 There is a also a public library and for the more active residents there are many clubs, societies and other activities.

 There is ample parking at Terrys Cross and directly outside the House there is a bus stop with services to Henfield and also to the larger towns of Burgess Hill, Horsham and Brighton.